N1sek/ubuntu-post-install/README.md

 # ubuntu-post-installer

 This is my own custom script to setup Ubuntu 22.04.
-MacOS like.
+MacOS like (GNOME).

 ## Installation
 ### 1- Clone this repository